dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 });
 ```

-In the code above, it listens to the submit event of the form, grab the values and inserts them into the database.
+In the code above, it listens to the submit event of the form, grabs the values and inserts them into the database.
 Run your app and try it out.
 Yes, it works!

 ### Delete Slangs